ClearCorrect: How Does it Work and What Does it Cost?

 In cases where ClearCorrect is not suitable for certain misalignment cases or complex bite problems, traditional orthodontics can be used.
 However, traditional metal braces are attached to the teeth and adjusted periodically by your dentist, and they are not removed until your treatment is complete.
 Also, traditional braces might hinder your ability to perform routine oral hygiene tasks and might interfere with eating and speaking.

-On the other hand, ClearCorrect aligners are custom fit to your teeth to provide an irritation-free treatment, with nearly no adjustment discomfort.
+On the other hand, the aligners are custom fit to your teeth to provide an irritation-free treatment, with nearly no adjustment discomfort.

 ClearCorrect vs. Invisalign

 ClearCorrect and Invisalign both are a series of clear, custom-fit, removable aligners that slowly realign teeth into the desired position.
 Fabricated impressions then are used to create a 3-D model of the teeth.
-ClearCorrect and Invisalign are possible solutions to correcting such problems as crowded or spaced teeth, overbites, underbites and crooked (turned) teeth.
-ClearCorrect aligners offer enhanced clarity (meaning they're virtually invisible) and are minimally invasive.
-They're also resistant to clouding from wear.
+Both are possible solutions to correcting problems such as crowded or spaced teeth, overbites, underbites and crooked (turned) teeth.
+ClearCorrect aligners offer enhanced clarity (meaning they’re virtually invisible) and are minimally invasive.
+They’re also resistant to clouding from wear.

 The average cost of ClearCorrect Limited treatment is approximately $2,500 to $3,500.
 The average cost of ClearCorrect Full treatment is approximately $4,000 to $5,500.
 Of course, treatment costs will vary depending on your specific needs.
-The cost of ClearCorrect is similar to the cost of Invisalign.
-Ask your dentist about whether your dental insurance provides assistance for ClearCorrect costs.
+(The cost is similar to the cost of Invisalign.)
+Ask your dentist about whether your dental insurance covers ClearCorrect.